Google Search Console

 The typical agency managing 12 to 25 client accounts runs into the same constraint regardless of team size: the ratio of accounts to analysts does not work in anyone's favor.

-For a 20-client agency, that is upwards of 60 hours per month spent on interpretation and communication.
+For a 20-client agency, that is roughly 7 to 20 hours per month spent on interpretation and communication before you even count the ad-hoc questions.
 Not on the work that grows accounts.
 On explaining what already happened.

 The tools most agencies use—dashboard platforms, reporting software, manual exports—are built to display data.
 They are not built to explain it.
 The explanation has always been a human task because nothing else was capable of producing one that was specific enough, accurate enough, and grounded in the right data to send directly to a client.